The terms “underserved” and “health disparities” are often used in reference to sickle cell disease (SCD). But what do they actually mean?

 SCD disproportionately affects Black and African Americans, comprising upwards of 98% of all people living with the disease.
 Higher SCD rates also exist among Latinx and other ethnicities compared to White populations.
 To ensure that people with SCD have equitable access to optimal treatment, the team aimed to understand the health inequities faced by those experiencing pain crises.
 They undertook a multi-method study to describe the impact on health-related quality of life and potential health equity concerns.

 Why it matters: Assessing the many facets of disease burden is critical to raising awareness and advocating for change for those who need it most.
 Those living with SCD and pain crises face many health care barriers and significant impacts on their quality of life, representing a substantial burden and unmet need for change.
-The findings presented by our HEOR team highlight that people living with SCD often experience challenges in their interactions with health care providers, which can impact their quality of care.
+The findings presented by our HEOR team highlight that people living with SCD often experience challenges in their interactions with HCPs, which can impact their quality of care.

 Having a body of evidence to illustrate the burden carried by the SCD community can be incredibly validating for individuals living with this condition.
 Our HEOR team supports the community by conducting studies to quantify the lived experiences of these individuals and sharing their findings across outlets accessible to patients to increase awareness.
 The team hopes their findings empower change and support advocacy efforts for the community.